lmmateos/GaCD_assignment/CodeBook.md

 Note that the column order reflects selecting first the mean values as a group then the standard deviation values as a group.

-For these last 66 variables, the 10299 observations are averaged over subjectID and activity resulting in a total of 180 average values (30 subject * 6 activities) for each variable in the final tidy data set.
+For these last 66 variables, the 10299 observations (numeric data) are averaged over and ordered by subject identifier (an integer) and activity (a character string) resulting in a total of 180 average values (30 subject * 6 activities) for each variable in the final tidy data set.

 ###References